ORI-RAD/lita-elasticsearch-indexer/README.md

 ## Usage

-Once installed and the required config variables are set, nothing else needs to be done server side.
-The lita bot will automatically index any message that it sees, including private messages sent directly to the bot.
-The bot can only index messages that it sees, so nothing will be indexed from rooms the bot has not joined.
+lita-elasticsearch-indexer is a lurker-bot that silently indexes all messages posted by all users in any room to which it has been invited.
+It can also index private messages sent directly to the bot.
+The bot will not index any messages posted to rooms to which it has not been invited.

 ### Setting elasticsearch index options with a Proc

 Any of the optional arguments for [Elasticsearch::API::Actions index](http://www.rubydoc.info/gems/elasticsearch-api/Elasticsearch/API/Actions#index-instance_method) can be set via `elasticsearch_index_options` by creating a Proc
 (or lambda) that returns a Hash.
 The hash will be merged with the required parameters and passed directly to the elasticsearch client index method.

 ```
 config.handlers.elasticsearch_indexer.elasticsearch_index_options = lambda {|response|